gubFS/pogo-blend/docs/getting_started.rst

 Inside Pogostuck you can now go to your local Custom Maps and there should be a map with the name you chose!
 Edit your map in Blender, build it and hit F1 in Pogostuck and your changes will apply.

+Add a cube under the Spawn Position and mark it as an Entity, using the Property Inspector.
+Turn on the collision flag, and build the Map again.
+You should now have a platform that the player can stand on.

+If you want to quickly add more platforms to outline your map, you can use ``Add -> PogoBlend -> Block`` to create a Block, which is just a flat plane that is an Entity with auto-collision turned on, that you can easily edit in edit mode.

+You can now continue making the your own Map by adding Entities, Regions and Paths.

-I highly recommend you check out the other guides mentioned here on this page, and in the documentation.
+I **highly** recommend that you read the other guides mentioned here on this page, and in the documentation.

 Otherwise, enjoy making maps!